igraph/python-igraph/doc/source/tutorial.rst

 :meth:`~Graph.add_edges` is clever enough to figure out what you want to do in most of the
 cases: if you supply a single pair of integers, it will automatically assume that you want to add a single edge.
-However, if you try to add edges to vertices with invalid IDs (i.e., you try to add an edge to vertex 5 when you only have three edges), you will get an
+However, if you try to add edges to vertices with invalid IDs (i.e., you try to add an edge to vertex 5 when you only have three vertices), you will get an
 exception:

 >>> g.add_edges((5, 0))